CommitteeOfZero/committeeofzero.github.io/projects/2023-02-03-chn-walkthrough.markdown

 There is one bad ending in this route, triggered by making too many mistakes on a certain set of choices; it is recommended to try and solve it yourself first, but the answers will be below under Bad Ending should you need them.

+<p>Once you reach this ending, certain delusions will now appear with YES/NO prompts on your next playthrough.
+As a general rule, in order to reach a character route, you must <u>enter a specific delusion for each character and answer its subsequent prompts correctly.</u></p>

 # Routes

 <p>The recommended route order is <i>Common Route (Ending A) → B → Nanami → Yua → Ayase → Kozue → Sena → Rimi → Blue Sky (Ending AA).</i></p>

-<p>Following the completion of the Common Route, certain delusions will now appear with YES/NO prompts.
-As a general rule, in order to reach a character route, you must <u>enter a specific delusion for each character and answer its subsequent prompts correctly.</u></p>

-### Crying Sky
+### Crying Sky (Ending B)

-This route is sole exception to the rule; rather than simply selecting a certain delusion and answering the prompts correctly, it requires a number of specific delusions to be viewed.<br>
+This route is the sole exception to the rule mentioned before; rather than simply selecting a certain delusion and answering the prompts correctly, it requires a number of specific delusions to be viewed.

 Start a new game, then view at least 10 of the following 18 delusions.
-Ignore any character route prompts you might encounter along the away.
+Ignore any question prompts you might encounter along the away.

 Chapter 1<br>
 Neutral: I felt bad[...]<br>